Best Podcast Microphones: Top Picks for Every Budget and Setup

 Let’s take a look at the RØDE PodMic podcast microphone.

 The RØDE PodMic is a dynamic broadcast microphone designed for podcasts and interviews.
-It also has built-in equipment, such as an integrated swing arm, suspension-mounted capsule, and built-in pop filter.
+It also has built-in equipment, including an integrated swing arm, suspension-mounted capsule, and built-in pop filter.

-However, the RØDE PodMic doesn’t come with any cables.
+The RØDE PodMic doesn’t come with any cables.
 If you don’t already own some, you’ll have to purchase them separately.
-Plus, the RØDE PodMic requires a boom arm to function — you’ll have to purchase this separately for $99 USD.
+The RØDE PodMic also requires a boom arm to function, sold separately for $99 USD.

 Learn more in our guide to the RØDE PodMic.